Table of Contents

 Last but not the least, we have this torsion axle from Flexiride that has a 3500 lbs. capacity.
 It features a proprietary design that allows the rubber to the bonded to the shaft instead of just lining it.
 This enhances the strength and the performance of all the steel components of the axle.

-Also, unlike conventional torsion axles which operate in compression, this 3500 lbs. axle from Flexiride operates in shear.
-The result is enhanced vehicular stability, better compliance to angles and an overall smoother ride quality.
+Also, unlike conventional torsion axles that operate in compression, this 3500 lbs. axle from Flexiride operates in shear.
+The result is enhanced vehicular stability, better compliance to angles and overall smoother ride quality.

 The axle also features support bushing which helps you to maintain camber even when you are making sharp turns and increases your damping control.

 Also, the one-piece forged spindle arm that has the splined joint for the cartridge connection makes it a very sturdy and durable one.